Dasharo/dasharo-pq/README.md

 ## Development

-### How to handle bug in patches ?
+### How to handle bug in patches?

-- pop patches using `guilt pop` until you will have broken one on top of stack,
+- Pop patches using `guilt pop` until you will have broken one on top of stack,
-- modify files,
+- Modify files,
 - `guilt refresh` - this will store changes in required patch
 - `guilt push -a` - to make sure all patches on top apply without problems
-- commit changes to this repository
+- Commit changes to this repository

 Read `man guilt-pop` for efficient popping.